SandhyaPoranki/Amazon-Clone/README.md

 # Amazon-Clone
-I created a Amazon Clone project using HTML and CSS
+I have created an Amazon Clone project using HTML and CSS